farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 >
 > There are two important things you should look at if you want to hack this mechanic.
 First, how does one resist a consequence.
 Second, what should be the cost of trying to resist a consequence.
 >
 > By default, you try to resist by spending momentum to build a determination pool in the hope of reducing or even canceling an incoming consequence.
-In this case, the cost is paid in `momentum` since you won't be able to spend more later to `push yourself` or `assist` an ally.
+In this case, the cost is paid in _momentum_ since you won't be able to spend more later to _push yourself_ or _assist_ an ally.
 >
 > Perhaps that for your game, characters resist consequences by making a roll based on certain stats - allowing players to choose if they want to sacrifice momentum for a better roll.
-Another option might be for the PCs to sacrifice certain assets, previously defined as `details`, to outright cancel a consequence.
+Another option might be for the PCs to sacrifice certain assets, previously defined as _details_, to outright cancel a consequence.
 >
 > The thing to keep in mind is that this mechanic should encourage players to truly take the time to consider if what they are sacrificing is worth the shot.

 ## Clocks

 Clocks are circles divided in either 4, 6 or 8 segments used to track a task's **progress** or escalating **danger** in a scene.
-They can also be used on a PC's character sheet to track the long term `projects` that they are working on or the `complications` that they create in the world.
+They can also be used on a PC's character sheet to track the long term projects that they are working on or the complications that follows them in their adventure.

-Generally, the more complex the problem, the more segments the clock should have.
+Generally, the more complex the problem, the more segments the clock has.

-When a PC succeeds an action roll, you can use a `progress clock` and:
+When a PC succeeds an action roll, you can **use a progress clock** and:

-- Tick 1 segment for a `limited effect`.
+- Tick **1** segment for an action with a **limited effect**.
-- Tick 2 segments for a `standard effect`.
+- Tick **2** segments for an action with a **standard effect**.
-- Tick 3 segments for a `great effect`.
+- Tick **3** segments for an action with a **great effect**.

-When a PC gets a consequence from an action roll, you can use `danger clock` and:
+When a PC gets a consequence from an action roll, you can **use danger clock** and:

-- Tick 3 segments for a `desperate position`.
+- Tick **3** segments when the risk of the action is **high**.
-- Tick 2 segments for a `risky position`.
+- Tick **2** segments when the risk of the action is **moderate**.
-- Tick 1 segment for a `controlled position`.
+- Tick **1** segment when the risk of the action is **low**.

 When a clock is filled, a narrative element in the story is now resolved.
 Either the PCs got closer to their goal, or danger has come to fruition and makes the situation more complicated.

 ## Health and Condition

-When a PC gets hurt as a result of a consequence, they take `stress`.
-Each stress ticks a segment on the PC's `stress clock ⨁`.
+When a PC **gets hurt** as a result of a _consequence_, **they take stress**.
+Each stress **ticks a segment on the PC's stress clock ⨁**.

-As the stress clock gets filled, you also need to update the PC's `condition` by writing a small descriptive text below the clock.
+As the stress clock gets filled, you also need to **update the PC's _condition_** by writing a small descriptive text below the clock.
 The character's condition imposes narrative restrictions as to what the character can or cannot do.

-When the 4 segments of the `stress clock` are filled, the PC is taken out for the scene, and their stress clock is cleared.
+When the 4 segments of the _stress clock_ are filled, the PC is **taken out for the scene**, and their stress clock is cleared.
 Because they were taken out, the next scenes should handle how the character's recovery is going to happen in the fiction.

 > #### Designer Note: Hacking Health
 >
 > Health in Charge is an expendable resource.
-It has a `clock` that gets ticked when you get stressed, and it is linked to a `detail` that the new condition of the PC as the clock is filled.
+It has a _clock_ that gets ticked when you get stressed, and it is linked to a _detail_ that the new condition of the PC as the clock is filled.
 >
 > If you want, you can have other types of expandable resources.
 Things like reputation, money, or even corruption can be represented using a similar mechanism.
 >